sayanarijit/sayanarijit.github.io/src/site/notes/Configuration Environments and Secrets.md

 For example:

 - A development environment containing a set of values for database URL, number of threads etc. that are tuned for serving the developer.
-- A production environment containing a set of values for database URL, number of threads etc. that are tuned for serving the user.
+- A production environment containing a set of values for database URL, number of threads etc. that are tuned for serving the users.

 So, environments should be: